quachio/gulp-quachio/readme.md

 ## Install Packages

-After cloning the project to your computer run the following command in your terminal to install all required node and bower packages.
+After cloning the project to your computer run the following command in your terminal to install all required node packages.

 	sudo npm install
 	gulp